Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Introduction

 Aim of this work is to provide results for deeper studies about connections between discrete and continuous chaos; in particular, theorems we prove show how several continuous dynamical systems are chaotic in the sense of Li-Yorke if discretized in a proper way, regardless the integrability or chaoticity of the original system.
 This fact suggests that Li-Yorke chaos has a sort of preferential route from continuous systems to discrete ones.

 The paper is organized as follows.
-In Section \ref{sec_prel} we recall some basic definitions together with the Li-Yorke theorem and the Marotto-Li-Chen theorem \cite{Marotto, Li-Chen1}; then, we define the discrete map subject of this work together with a simple notion of discretization.
+In Section \ref{sec_prel} we recall some basic definitions together with Li-Yorke theorem and Marotto-Li-Chen theorem \cite{Marotto, Li-Chen1}; then, we define the discrete map subject of this work together with a simple notion of discretization.
 In Section \ref{sec_tran} we prove that the system is not topologically transitive for a symmetric choice on the parameters.
 In Section \ref{sec_theo} we prove the emergence of Li-Yorke chaos for proper choices on the parameters and generalize results for a modular definition of the system, leading to three chaotic discretization theorems for forced linear and nonlinear coupled oscillators.
-In Section \ref{sec_theo_comment} we comment a possible connection between Li-Yorke chaos and the KAM theory \cite{Kolmogorov2, Arnold2, Moser} for quasi-integrable systems.
+In Section \ref{sec_theo_comment} we comment a possible connection between Li-Yorke chaos and KAM theory \cite{Kolmogorov2, Arnold2, Moser} for quasi-integrable systems.
 In Section \ref{sec_numerical} we present some numerical results.
-In Section \ref{sec_numerical_strange} we perform qualitative studies of the orbit of the system, by comparing regular orbits for a symmetric choice on the parameters and the rising of a strange attractor in the general case; in Section \ref{sec_numerical_bifurcation} we present the bifurcation diagram of the system and confirm the rising of period doubling bifurcations through a bifurcation analysis using the MATLAB tool \textsc{MatContM} (\href{https://matcont.sourceforge.io/}{https://matcont.sourceforge.io/}).
+In Section \ref{sec_numerical_strange} we perform qualitative studies of the orbit of the system, by comparing regular orbits for a symmetric choice on the parameters and the rising of a confined strange attractor in the general case.
+In Section \ref{sec_numerical_bifurcation} we present 1D and 2D bifurcation diagrams of the system and confirm the rising of period doubling bifurcations through a bifurcation analysis using the MATLAB tool \textsc{MatContM} (\href{https://matcont.sourceforge.io/}{https://matcont.sourceforge.io/}).
+Furthermore, we present spectra of Lyapunov exponents, that confirm sensitive dependence on initial data for several range of the parameters, together with basins of attraction of the system.
 Finally, in Section \ref{sec_conclusions} we state our conclusions and propose further developments of this work.